espaciomore/my-code-kata/CrewAI/engineering_team/output/project_requirements.md

 * Gameplay runs on Flask as web server (serving homepage "http//localhost:5000/" with template "index.html")
 * Application must have memory to keep the chess board state
 * Human versus Computer gameplay
-* Human can choose to play as White or Black
+* Human can choose to play as Whitor Black
 * UI display a timer for each turn
 * UI keep track of scores
 * UI track each play during the game
 * UI on the Universal Chess Interface (UCI) protocol to share information with the backend API
 * UI should communicate with the API using the FEN (Forsyth-Edwards Notation) standard to store the chessboard as JSON
 * UI must initialize the chess board through an API call then use the FEN object to render the board
+* UI highlights current piece selection
+* UI highlights squares for correct and wrong moves
 * Each chess piece must be displayed with a special symbol in ASCII character
 * Human should be able to make a move by drag and drop
 * Human should be able to make a move by clicking on the start square and then another click on the end square